DavAug/chi/docs/source/index.rst

 `erlotinib`, the software used to analyse and model erlonitib's PKPD.

-While the package may also be used to model the PKPD of any compound, the `erlotinib` package provides data and model libraries which are specific to Erlotinib (Tarceva).
+While the package may also be used to model the PKPD of any other compound, the `erlotinib` package provides data and model libraries which are specific to Erlotinib (Tarceva).

 * :ref:`genindex`
 * :ref:`search`